 If you don't need surgery, caring for your condition is much the same as preventing it:

-- Avoid moving your hands and wrists the same way repeatedly.
+- Avoid moving your wrists the same way repeatedly.

 - Wear a brace or splint if suggested by your doctor.